 Many more swims would follow, while Lewis read law at the University of Cambridge and practiced maritime law in London.

 In 2003 he become a full time ocean advocate.

 He now frequently swims across vulnerable ecosystems to draw attention to their plight.

-He was the first person to complete a long distance swim in every ocean of the world.
-In a career spanning 27 years the maritime lawyer has pioneered more swims around famous landmarks than any other swimmer in history.
+He is the only person to have completed a long distance swim in every ocean of the world, and has pioneered more swims around famous landmarks than any other swimmer in history.

 Speaking topics include: